dejourford/siem_honeypot/README.md

 <hr>

-`Step 7`
+## Step 7) Check For Login Attempts

-Check for the login attempts from the previous step by viewing the system's security logs
+In this step, I check for the login attempts from the previous step by viewing the system's security logs.
+I can see the two attempts that I made earlier are present, which means everything is working fine thus far.

 <p align="center">
 <img src="/images/event_viewer.png" alt="event viewer" width=600/>